 If you prefer to have a guided tour of the archaeological site and the museum, you can join an organized tour to Delphi.
 There are numerous companies offering this tour, often combining it with a tour of the magnificent Meteora monasteries.

-Visiting Delphi archaeological site
+Visiting Delphi Archaeological Site

 Opening hours and ticket prices vary between high and low season.
 At the time of writing, the site is open from 8.00 – 20.00 from April to October, and from 8.30 – 16.00 from November to March.

-Check the official website for more information on prices and days of free entrance.
+Always check the official website for more information on prices and days of free entrance.

 You might also be interested in these other articles about Greece: